NadiaHirwa/Logistics-auditor/README.md

 - Classification: **On Time** (≤ 0 days), **Late** (1–5 days), **Super Late** (> 5 days)

 ### Candidate's Choice — Business Risk Score
-I added a **Risk Score** combining late delivery rate with order volume per state using the formula:
+I added a **Risk Score** combining late delivery rate with order volume per state:
-`Risk Score = late_pct × log(1 + total_orders)`

 **Why:** A state with a 20% late rate but only 50 orders is less critical than a state with 12% late rate and 12,000 orders.
-The risk score surfaces states where fixing the problem will have maximum customer impact.
-This gives the CEO a prioritized action list — not just a ranked list of bad rates.
+The risk score surfaces states where fixing the problem will have maximum customer impact — giving the CEO a prioritized action list, not just a ranked list of bad rates.

-This analysis revealed that while **AL** has the worst late rate (21.41%), **SP and RJ** represent the highest business risk due to their combination of high volume and elevated late rates.
+This revealed that while **Alagoas** has the worst late rate (21.41%), **São Paulo and Rio de Janeiro** represent the highest business risk due to their combination of high volume and elevated late rates.

 ---